 Sarah Warley-Cummings is an expressionistic painter and printmaker who regularly exhibits with the New English Art Club, Royal Society of British Artists and Pastel Society at the Mall Galleries London.

 Sarah studied at Central St. Martins for a BA in Fashion and Illustration.
 After graduating she worked in Paris, London and Milan freelance illustrating for international magazines and newspapers, before joining Fleet Street as a fashion and news journalist.
 After ten years Sarah left to pursue painting full time.

-Her latest prints are inspired by the countryside in West Sussex where she now lives.
-The work evolves from sketches made during walks along the South Down Way.
-The rich colours of the fields, far reaching valleys and floodplains around the River Arun feature strongly in her paintings.
-Her work retains much of the sensitivity and energy first developed during her early years spent in Cornwall as a student living near the Porthmeor Studios in St. Ives.
-The artists of the St Ives school have have had a lasting effect on her work.
-These semi-abstract oil prints aim to capture something of the light, atmosphere and feelings of the countryside of the South Downs.
+Her latest work is inspired by the countryside in West Sussex where she now lives and evolve from sketches made during walks along the South Downs Way.
+The rich colours of the fields and far reaching valleys and floodplains around the River Arun feature strongly in her paintings.
+Her work retains much of the sensitivity and energy first developed during her early years spent in Cornwall as a student living near the Porthmeor Studios in St. Ives and the artists of the St Ives school have have had a lasting effect on her work.
+These semi-abstract oils and prints capture the light, atmosphere and harmonious rhythm of the countryside surrounding the South Downs.
+They balance abstract composition with a real sense of observed place and atmosphere.